-- Prepare your manuscript, including tables, using a word processing program and save it as a .doc, .rtf or .ps file.
+- Prepare your manuscript, including tables, using a word processing program and save it as a .doc, .docx, .rtf or .ps file.
 All files in these formats will be converted to .pdf format upon submission.
-Please note: This journal does not accept Microsoft Word 2007 documents at this time.
-Please use Word's "Save As" option to save your document as an older (.doc) file type.

-- Prepare your figures at publication quality resolution, using applications capable of generating high-resolution .tif files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork).
+- Prepare your figures at publication quality resolution, using applications capable of generating high-resolution files (1200 dpi for line drawings and 300 dpi for color and grayscale artwork).
 The printing process requires your figures to be in this format if your paper is accepted and printed.
+When possible, vector EPS files are preferred; other files types are acceptable as long as the files are high resolution.
 For useful information on preparing your figures for publication, go to http://cpc.cadmus.com/da.
-For online submission, please also prepare a second version of your figures at low-resolution for use in the review process; these versions of the figures can be saved in .jpg, .gif, .tif or .eps format.
+For online submission, please also prepare a second version of your figures at a lower resolution for use in the review process; these versions of the figures can be saved in .jpg, .gif, .tif or .eps format.

 - For ease of the review process, place the tables and figures at the end of the document.
 However, if necessary, you may also upload these versions as separate files.

 - When inserting these low-resolution figures into the text of your manuscript, please make sure that any characters or numbers included in the figures are large enough to read.
 Tiny characters (such as numbers on a chart or graph) may not be easily readable in the text document and may be illegible in the .pdf created by the system.